hale2024/Bike-Tracking-System/README.md

 # Bike Tracking System

-> As a part of CS350 Introduction to Software Engineering, KAIST (Spring 2022)
+> As a part of CS350 Introduction to Software Engineering Final Project, KAIST (Spring 2022)